shivamk1075/Right-To-Music/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project was inspired by an open-source Go implementation by Chigozirim Igweamaka (MIT Licensed).
+The codebase has been fully re-implemented in Python by Shivam.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests.